mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

     Home interests	16
-    Game Making Patterns and Systems Concepts	16 Vignette 3 Mark and Ed’s use of GDPs within their organisation	1 Vignette 4 - Feedback on the dynamics of Molly’s player movement	6 Vignette 5 - Molly and Nadine working with graphics and stories as funds of knowledge and identity and emerging specialism	8
+    Game Making Patterns and Systems Concepts	16 Vignette 3 Mark and Ed’s use of GDPs within their organisation	1 Vignette 4 - Feedback on the dynamics of Madiha’s player movement	6 Vignette 5 - Madiha and Nadine working with graphics and stories as funds of knowledge and identity and emerging specialism	8
-    5.a - Specialism emerging in interaction between Molly and Nadine	8 5.b - Extract of interaction between Molly and Sonia	9 5.c - Developing shared language	9
+    5.a - Specialism emerging in interaction between Madiha and Nadine	8 5.b - Extract of interaction between Madiha and Sonia	9 5.c - Developing shared language	9
     5.d - Using technical language - DoL and technical processes	10
     Vignette 6 – Mark and Ed working with home interests	12